-If you ever wondered when is a good time to start your anti-aging skincare routine, your 20’s is the best time to start implementing one.
-I know you’re thinking my 20’s?
+If you ever wondered when is a good time to start your anti-aging skincare routine, your 20’s is a great time to start.
+I know you’re thinking, “as early as my 20’s?”
 Isn’t that too early?
-I just graduated college, or I am just beginning my new career.
-If you want to help prevent the aging process, your early to mid 20’s is an ideal time to start.
-I have come up with the things you should and shouldn’t do in your 20’s to serve you as an anti-aging guide.
+If you want to help prevent the aging process, your early to mid-20’s is an ideal time to start.
+I have come up with the things you should and shouldn’t do in your 20’s to serve you as an anti-aging guide..

 APPLY YOUR SUNSCREEN

-Without daily usage of sunscreen, your skin can also start to develop a wide array of issues like aging, hyper pigmentation and sun spots.
+Without daily usage of sunscreen, your skin can also start to develop a lot of issues like aging, hyper -pigmentation and sun spots.
 So steer clear from tanning beds and laying in the sun and skipping sunscreen while you are tanning.
 You can read all about the benefits of sunscreen in my article HERE.

 It is so important to drink plenty of water during the day.
-It is recommended to drink 8 glasses of water each day.
-I know in my 20’s, I used to consume lots of caffeine to help me get through long college days, but this habit will cause dehydrated skin and acne.
-Water helps flush out bacteria and toxins from your skin.
-Hope that convinces you start drinking more H2O!!
+Most health experts recommend one to consume 8 glasses of water each day.
+I know in my 20’s, I used to consume lots of caffeine to help me get through long college days, but this habit will cause dehydrated skin and possibly acne.
+According to Uwhealth.org, “Drinking an adequate amount of water daily is important for overall good health because water aids in digestion, circulation, absorption and even excretion.”
+Hope that convinces you to start drinking more H2O!!

 GET PLENTY OF REST

-It is recommended to get 7-8 hours of sleep each day.
+It is crucial to get 7-8 hours of sleep each day.
 Not only will you feel energized in the morning, but your skin will thank you.
-When we sleep, our skin cells regenerate and increase hydration levels to help balance the skin’s moisture content.
-This will help contribute to healthier and firmer skin.
+When we sleep, our skin goes into repair mode and helps regenerate new skin cells.

 DO NOT PICK AT IMPERFECTIONS